 Visual Layer: From Signal to Insight

-Thanks to structured components, each mode can be built as a standalone block (cards, charts, action list) – perfect for A/B tests.
+Thanks to structured components, each mode can be built as a standalone block (cards, charts, action list).

 Collaboration & Governance

-- Timeline with Comments: Every change leaves an audit trail – perfect for sending questions to doctors.
+- Timeline with Comments: Every change leaves an audit trail.
+This is essential for sending questions to doctors or reviewing past decisions.

-- Snapshot Links: Share only the current state, not your complete account.
+- Snapshot Links: Share only the current state, not your complete account history.

 - Consent Layer: Define which biomarkers friends, coaches, or doctors may see.